 'Brat' is the Northumbrian vernacular for a turbot but it’s also a knowing wink from Tomos Parry.
-The Welshman won the Young British Foodie Chef of the Year award in 2014, wowed in his first head chef gig at Kitty Fisher’s in Mayfair and has opened his first solo restaurant in a former strip club in Shoreditch, with a logo whose font blends Celtic and Basque typefaces.
+The Welshman won the Young British Foodie Chef of the Year award in 2014, wowed in his first head chef gig at Kitty Fisher’s in Mayfair and then opened his first solo restaurant in a former strip club in Shoreditch, with a logo which blends Celtic and Basque typefaces.

 While Kitty Fisher’s had David Cameron as its most famous regular, now it’s the likes of fashion designer Henry Holland and a nightly brigade of Parry’s curious chef peers (Fergus Henderson and Jeremy Lee on our original visit) trouping up the stairs above Smoking Goat to see what all the fuss is about.

 The house speciality turbot (for 2 or 3 people) is cooked Basque-style in an iron cage over a wood grill until the flesh is almost melting.
 And with more rave reviews than?Hamilton?it’s easy to understand why getting a table is still far from easy.

 Some may find the workshop machismo of cooking with fire in plain view a tad preposterous, but there’s no quibbling with a menu that is simple but unfussy and majors in first class raw materials that push new boundaries of flavour and are cooked with precision, balance and understated class.